Founder & Lead Editor

 - Width Profile: It offers a slightly roomier toe box than the Ultraboost, which is great, but the midfoot lock-down is real.

-- Break-in: Honestly, the break-in period is minimal.
+- Break-in: Real talk: the break-in period is minimal.
 The adaptive upper usually conforms to your foot shape relatively quickly, minimizing hotspots.

 "The cushioning is specifically praised for reducing joint fatigue, making it highly suitable for prolonged periods of standing."